Last Updated November 27, 2019

 You will be subject to the Google Terms of Service if you migrate to a Google Account, as supplemented by these Nest Terms of Service.
 If you’re based in the European Economic Area or Switzerland, unless stated otherwise in any additional terms, Google services (including the Nest services if you migrate) are provided by Google Ireland Limited, a company incorporated and operating under the laws of Ireland (Registered Number: 368047), and located at Gordon House, Barrow Street, Dublin 4, Ireland.

-What’s happening to the Works with Nest programme?
+What’s happening to the Works with Nest program?

-Moving forward, our team will focus on delivering a single consumer and developer experience via the Works with Google Assistant programme – a one-stop shop to enable rich cross-product integrations to build a more helpful home.
-Google Assistant works with over hundreds of brands and thousands of devices, providing key benefits, such as:
+Moving forward, our team will focus on delivering a single consumer and developer experience through the Works with Google Assistant program – a one-stop shop to enable rich cross-product integrations to build a more helpful home.
+Google Assistant works with more than 1,000 connected devices from popular brands, providing key benefits such as:

-Whole-home control via automated routines, voice control, display and touch surfaces, and the Home app.
+Whole-home control through automated routines, voice control, display and touch surfaces, and the Home app.

 Learn more on our Works with Nest blog.